locationtech/geomesa/geomesa-tools/README.md

 Ingests CSV, TSV, and SHP files from the local file system and HDFS.
 CSV and TSV files can be ingested either with explicit latitude and longitude columns or with a column of WKT geometries.
 For lat/lon column ingest, the sft spec must include an additional geometry attribute in the sft beyond the number of columns in the file such as: `*geom:Point`.
 The file type is inferred from the extension of the file, so ensure that the formatting of the file matches the extension of the file and that the extension is present.
-*Note* the header if present is not parsed by Ingest for information, it is assumed that all lines are valid data entries.
+*Note* the header if present is not parsed by Ingest for information, it is assumed that all lines are valid entries.

 #### Usage
     geomesa ingest -u username -p password -c geomesa_catalog -f somefeaturename -s fid:Double,dtg:Date,*geom:Geometry